Left behind because of Covid-19, a tiny dog travels 10,000 miles to rejoin her owners

 Once they finally received an import permit for Australia, Qantas, the flag carrier of Australia, announced it was no longer flying dogs to the country.

-After many phone calls, Zoe discovered that the family could import Pip if they went through New Zealand and managed to get their little dog on a flight from Los Angeles to Auckland by booking via Australian pet transport company Jetpets.
+After many phone calls, Zoe discovered that the family could import Pip if they went through New Zealand and managed to get their little dog on a flight from Los Angeles to Auckland by booking via pet transport company Jetpets.

 By this point, Steinberg, who'd looked after Pip for three months, had to make a trip to visit her family and had passed the dog onto her friend Stacey Green.